Documentation

 e.timestamp,

-FROM altertable.main.events e
+FROM altertable.analytics.events e

 WHERE e.distinct_id = 'u_01jza857w4f23s1hf2s61befmw'